-The weight of this trailer as manufactured at the factory.
-It includes all weight at the trailer's axle(s) and hitch.
-If applicable, it also includes full generator fluids, fuel, engine oil and coolants.
+The weight of this RV as manufactured at the factory.
+It includes all weight at the RV's axle(s) and hitch.

 CCC (Cargo Carrying Capacity)

 U.S.-Equal to GVWR minus the UVW and LP gas weight.
 (Water is considered a component of cargo) Canada-Equal to GVWR minus the UVW, full fresh (potable) water weight (including the water heater) and full LP gas weight.